This file can be included to 64bit programs written in Euro Assembler.

 SHR RAX,10

-ADD EBX,0x0000_DC00 ; EBX is now low surrogate.
+ADD EBX,0x0000_DC00 ; EBX is now the low surrogate.

-ADD EAX,0x0000_D800 ; EAX is now high surrogate.
+ADD EAX,0x0000_D800 ; EAX is now the high surrogate.

-CALL .OutEAX: ; High surrogate first.
+CALL .OutEAX: ; The high surrogate first.

-MOV RAX,RBX ; Low surrogate.
+MOV RAX,RBX ; The low surrogate.

 JC .End: ; If aborted by CallbackProc.